 Ulterior Motive Coaches

-If a youth basketball coach doesn’t put EVERY player’s experience as their top priority, they’re in the wrong business.
+If somebody is coaching basketball at the youth level and EVERY player’s experience as their top priority, they’re in the wrong business.
 A youth coach is there to help teach the game and create a positive experience for every player involved.

 Unfortunately, we often see coaches that don’t value player experience at all, and they’re either coaching to only help their child out, or even worse, they’re coaching to make themselves feel better.